hoprnet/hoprnet/.processes/devrel.md

-# Community Processes
+# DevRel Process

-The HOPR Association _tech_ members, _community_ members and [Project Owner](./development.md#legend) have agreed on the following interaction processes to streamline allocation of _tech_ resources.
+The purpose of this process is to streamline the interaction and resource sharing between HOPR's _tech_ team and other departments at HOPR.

-## Creating Issues
+## Community Team

+### Allocating tech's resources

 Community team is expected to create github issues in [this repository](https://github.com/hoprnet/hopr-devrel).